 Sonos is famous for its wireless multi-room speakers but it can be hard to know which one is best for you.
 We explain everything you need to know about Sonos including the app, controller, music services, features, reviews and more.

 Founded back in 2002 in California, Sonos has been setting the bar and leading the way in the multi-room speaker market for a long time.
-Designed to be easy to use, stylish and sound great, there’s little not to like about the Sonos range of speakers.
+Designed to be easy to use, stylish and sound great, there’s little not to like about the Sonos range of speakers (and headphones might be on the way).

 Scroll beyond the chart for our Sonos buying guide explaining how the system works and how to choose the right speakers.

-Update May/June 2020: Sonos has announced some new speakers including the Arc soundbar, which features Dolby Atmos.
-The firm has also updated the Sub and Play:5 to Gen 3, with the latter now called the Sonos Five.
+For 2020, Sonos introduced a range of new speakers including the Sonos Arc soundbar with Dolby Atmos.
 There's also a new S2 app to use them with, but it comes with compatibility issues with older devices.

-This means some of the products in our chart below have been discontinued, including the Playbar and Playbase, but you might still be able to buy them.
+This means some of the products in our chart below have been discontinued, like the Playbase, but you might still be able to buy them.
 In fact, it's likely retailers will discount them to clear stock so you might get a bargain.

 Best Sonos Speakers 2021

 1. Sonos One - The all-rounder

-The Sonos One is a top-quality smart speaker, essentially a Play:1 with Alexa and Google Assistant voice-control built-in.
+The Sonos One is a top-quality smart speaker, essentially a One SL with Alexa and Google Assistant voice-control built-in.
 We'd have liked some Sonos-related voice commands that most people will expect.

 It's more expensive than many other smart speakers but it's worth the extra - compared to non-Sonos rivals it offers much better build quality and sound.

 Read our full Sonos One review